OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 2. From a Jailbroken device:

     If you don't have the original IPA, then you need a jailbroken device where you will install the app (e.g. via App Store).
 Once installed, you need to extract the app binary from the app's bundle.
-This can be easily done with objection, example using Telegram:
+This can be easily done with objection, see the following example using Telegram:

-    - Open the app and leave it running on foreground.
+    - Open the app and leave it running in the foreground.
     - Start an objection session by running the following command:

         ```shell